 - Completed at least one semester on the Illinois campus, including 12 graded hours.
 (Exceptions are made for INVITED off-campus transfer students)

-- Have no history of academic integrity violations.
+- No history of academic integrity violations.

 - Not be a second semester junior or beyond (unless the student has received permission to remain an undergraduate for a fifth year).